sebersta/ftcr/readme.md

 ## Tip

-In addition to downloading a single image, Ftcr also supports batch downloading images from a webpage.
+In addition to downloading a single image, Fetch Image also supports batch downloading images from a webpage or a RSS feed.
-When given a URL to a webpage, Ftcr will match image URLs from the HTML content and download them all.
+When given a URL to a webpage or a RSS feed, Fetch Image will match image URLs from the web content and download them all.
 A great use case is to go to a folder in your computer with many images and `python -m http.server` to serve the folder.
 Then you can download all images from the folder to your watch.

 ## License